 An ASP.NET 2.0 web site is stored as a family of files.
 You need to be able to organize these files, including the tasks of viewing their names and relationships, copying, creating, and deleting.
-They can be viewed and manipulated in Windows Explorer.
-But it is inconvenient to switch between VWD and Windows Explorer, so VWD includes an explorer-like tool called the Solution Explorer, shown in Figure 1-2.
+You can view and manipulate them in Windows Explorer, but it is inconvenient to switch between VWD and Windows Explorer.
+VWD includes an explorer-like tool called the Solution Explorer, shown in Figure 1-2.
 The Solution Explorer is displayed by default on the right of the screen, or you can redisplay it by pressing Ctrl+Alt+L. Think of it as a Windows Explorer that considers your web root to be the highest level and does not require you to switch out of VWD.
-Note that the Toolbox may be placed behind the Solution Explorer, as in the case of Figure 1-2.
+Note that the Toolbox may be placed behind the Solution Explorer, as illustrated in Figure 1-2.

 The layout of Solution Explorer is instantly familiar to anyone who uses Windows Explorer.
 Click the plus and minus icons to expand or contract folders.
 The icons in the toolbar start from the left with a tool that switches from the Solution Explorer to a view of properties (more on that later in this chapter).
 The double horizontal arrows perform a refresh.
-The double file icon automatically hides or expands nested sub-files.
+The double file icon automatically hides or expands nested subfiles.
 The next two icons open the selected files to display either their user interface (design) or their code.
 The double browser icon is used to copy the entire site to the deployment machine.
 The right-most icon, with the hammer, opens a Web Administrator tool to manage features of the site.